Town of Daysland

 Home of the Scenic Crocus Trail Walking Path

-Description:The Town of Daysland is located 32 km southeast of Camrose on Highway 13.
-Home to over 800 residents, it serves as the education, medical, and shopping center for a large mixed farming district.
-The town's quiet streets are lined with stately trees and there are many parks and natural areas to enjoy.
+Description:Daysland's logo is the unique Prairie Crocus, a symbol of the beautiful Alberta Prairies.
+Daysland is located 40 km southeast of Camrose on Highway 13.
+Home to more than 800 residents, Daysland serves as the education, medical and shopping centre for a large mixed farming district.

 With a variety of retail shops, accommodations, cafés & attractions, plus medical and professional services, Daysland makes for a great daytrip or stopover.
-For a great place to grab a bite, Henry Family Restaurant offers both Chinese and Western options.
-The Lady Bug Pick Nic Ltd is a great place to shop for gifts as they have a great selection of home décor, collectibles and antiques.
-Stay a night at the Daysland Hotel, and wet your whistle any day of the week at the Doghouse Tavern.
+Gift shopping is complete with a stop at The Lady Bug Pick Nic Ltd and The Rusty Daisy, both carry unique gifts and home décor and much more.
 Those who are camping can drop off their bottles at the Daysland Bottle Depot.
-For a complete business and services directory, visit the Daysland website at http://www.daysland.ca
+For a complete business and services directory, visit the Daysland website at www.daysland.ca

 Name: Town of Daysland